davidleach724/fitlit-fitness-tracker/README.md

 ## Challenges
   * Implement fetch calls to work with an API.
-  * Implement the SRP in classes and functions.
+  * Implementation of SRP in classes and functions.
   * Create a clear and responsive application board.

 ## Wins